Bloom vs OptinMonster: Which is the Better Email Optin Form Plugin?

 OptinMonster also has seasonal templates, such as designs for Black Friday, Cyber Monday and Halloween, to name just a few.
 Because of this, you can make really targeted campaigns with very little effort.

 With both tools, you can edit the design of your optin and popup forms to some extent.
 However, OptinMonster gives you way more creative control over how your forms will look, thanks, mainly, to its powerful drag-and-drop editor.

 Verdict: Bloom definitely has a good selection of well-designed form templates, but so does OptinMonster — and it also has more templates to choose from.

 Form Triggers and Activation Settings

-With Bloom, you get access to some very interesting triggers, such as time delays, after commenting, after a WooCommerce purchase has been made, page scrolling triggers, idle time triggers, and when a user clicks on a button or link.
+With Bloom, you get access to some interesting triggers, such as time delays, after commenting, after a WooCommerce purchase has been made, page scrolling triggers, idle time triggers and when a user clicks on a button or link.

-Verdict: While the triggers of Bloom are very useful, OptinMonster wins here, thanks to the inclusion of an exit intent trigger.
+Verdict: While Bloom’s triggers are very useful, OptinMonster wins here, mainly because of the inclusion of the exit intent inactivity sensor triggers.